NVIDIA/OptiX_Apps/README.md

 For a lot more complex materials (this scene requires about 5.4 GB of VRAM), the following command line will work if you have the [NVIDIA MDL vMaterials 1.7, 2.0, and 2.1](https://developer.nvidia.com/vmaterials) installed on the system.
 The application should then automatically find the referenced materials via the two environment variables `MDL_SYSTEM_PATH` and `MDL_USER_PATH` set by the vMaterial installation script.
 If a material was existing as reference but couldn't be compiled because it wasn't found or had errors, the renderer will not put the geometry with that invalid shader into the render graph.
 Means without the vMaterials installed only the area light should work in that scene because that is using one of the *.mdl files from the data folder.
 The result should look similar to the MDL_renderer example screenshot above, where some parameter values had been tweaked.

 * `MDL_renderer.exe -s system_mdl_vMaterials.txt -d scene_mdl_vMaterials.txt`

+For the curves rendering with MDL hair BSDF materials, issue the command line.
+That will display a sphere with cubic B-spline curves using a red hair material lit by an area light from above.
+Please read the `scene_mdl_hair.txt?  for other possible material and model configurations.

+* `MDL_renderer.exe -s system_mdl_hair.txt -d scene_mdl_hair.txt`

 # Pull Requests